For marine biologist, Haitian gangs make work dangerous

 In a blue bay that spans the border of Haiti and the Dominican Republic, fishermen from both countries recently aired grievances in a rare face-to-face meeting thanks to the efforts of marine biologist Jean Wiener.

+With ocean storms becoming more severe, Haiti’s coastline and its biodiversity are becoming even more vulnerable.

-It was the first trip for Wiener, leader of Foundation for the Protection of Marine Biodiversity, since November 2021, his absence largely attributed to the violent gangs that have engulfed the Haitian capital in recent years.
-Nominally present already and undermined further with the 2021 assassination of President Jovenel Moise, the government has done little to wrest control from the gangs.
+It was the first trip for Wiener, leader of the Foundation for the Protection of Marine Biodiversity, since November 2021, his absence was largely attributed to the violent gangs that have engulfed the Haitian capital in recent years and reached parts of the countryside.
+Nominally present already and undermined further with the July 2021 assassination of President Jovenel Moise in the bedroom of his home, the government has done little to wrest control from the brazen gangs.

-For years, Wiener used to visit Haiti every month or so, but now restricts his trips to only a few times a year while being compelled to work remotely and delegate more responsibility to staff members dispersed throughout the country.
+For years, Wiener used to visit Haiti every month or so but now restricts his trips to only a few times a year while being compelled to work remotely and delegate more responsibility to staff members dispersed throughout the country.
 Haiti is just too dangerous otherwise.
-So when he does come, as he did for three weeks in March, he hopscotches the country via puddle-jumper plane; travel by road is too perilous.
+So when he does come, as he did for three weeks in March, he hopscotches the country via puddle-jumper plane; travel by road is too perilous, with major thoroughfares blocked by gangs fond of extortion.
+Many passengers hide in their cars by lying on the backseat.

 It’s a conundrum that bedevils Jean and others like him around the world.
 As climate change plays a greater role in contributing to conflicts, that in turns makes it more difficult to carry out scientific research and work on environmental projects that seek to offset the effects of climate change.
 The environmental group Global Witness released a report last year noting that 2020 saw a record number of environmental activists killed around the world; the death toll of 227 was the highest number recorded for a second consecutive year, with Colombia having the highest number of recorded attacks, with 65, and Mexico second, with 30.

-The kidnappings have persisted for years, rising significantly after the 2017 departure of a U.N. peacekeeping mission.
-In October, a group of missionaries was abducted by a powerful gang and held for ransom.

-The March meeting took place at the mouth of a river with a name that harkens back to a bloody episode on the island of Hispaniola: The Massacre River, also the Dajabón River.
-Though named for an earlier massacre, it’s mostly known for when Dominican soldiers in 1937 executed thousands of Haitian families and Dominicans of Haitian descent.
+The March meeting Wiener set up was held at the beach of an estuary meant to be easy to reach for both parties, just a few steps on the Dominican side of the border.
+It was a Thursday morning, and a white mangrove provided shade to Wiener, the fishermen and their associations, a few environmental officials from the two countries and the Dominican naval officers.
+On the shore behind them stood a string of wooden posts used to hold seines for catching eels.A big part of the two sides’ discussion was over the exact location of the border above Hispaniola, the name of the island shared by Haiti and the Dominican Republic.

-The antipathy toward Haitians persists today, not least with Dominican President Luis Abinader’s newly launched plan to build a multimillion-dollar, 118-mile (190-kilometer) wall along the border.
+The antipathy toward Haitians persists today, not least with Dominican President Luis Abinader’s newly launched plan to build a multimillion-dollar, 118-mile (190-kilometre) wall along the border.
+Construction has already begun.

-In the end, the March trip to Haiti proved fortuitously uneventful—though danger wasn’t far away.
+In the end, the March trip to Haiti proved fortuitously uneventful—though the danger wasn’t far away.

-When Wiener visited the southwestern part of the country, his driver got wind of protesters’ plans to storm the local airport.
-The attack didn’t happen until after Wiener flew out, a few days later: People ran onto the tarmac and torched a small plane.

-One day during his recent visit to northern Haiti, Wiener gave a snorkeling lesson.
-While wading in the surf, a pufferfish floated toward the group.
+One day during his recent visit to northern Haiti, Wiener brought to the beach a group that included game wardens and university students with an interest in the environment.
+The idea was to get them in the water, make them feel comfortable and learn the basics of snorkelling.

+Standing on the sand, Wiener gave a brief lesson on how to use a snorkel, explaining how to expel water from the breathing device.
+Minutes later they waded into the surf.
+A pufferfish floated toward them.One man picked up the blowfish and studied it.
+Wiener told him to put the fish back in the water, which he did.
+Inflated like a ball as it bobbed supine, the puffer looked as if it were playing dead.

 Register for free to continue reading